-Investment Strategy Investment Strategy Objectives and Descriptions Multi-Asset Trend The composite includes accounts that are managed to outperform the Credit Suisse Managed Futures Liquid TR USD Index over the long term by investing in fixed income securities while simultaneously obtaining exposure to the BNP Paribas Multi-Asset Trend ER USD Index or similar index via use of derivatives.
-Shiller Enhanced CAPE® The composite includes accounts that are managed to outperform the S&P 500® Total Return Index over the long term by investing in fixed income instruments while simultaneously obtaining exposure to the Shiller Barclays CAPE® US Sector Total Return USD Index or similar index via use of derivatives.
+Investment Strategy Investment Strategy Objectives and Descriptions Shiller Enhanced CAPE® The composite includes accounts that are managed to outperform the S&P 500® Total Return Index over the long term by investing in fixed income instruments while simultaneously obtaining exposure to the Shiller Barclays CAPE® US Sector Total Return USD Index or similar index via use of derivatives.
 Shiller Enhanced International CAPE® The composite includes accounts that are managed to outperform the MSCI Europe Net Return USD Index over the long term by investing in fixed income instruments while simultaneously obtaining exposure to the Shiller Barclays CAPE® Europe Sector Net TR NoC USD Index or similar index via use of derivatives.
 Commodity The composite includes accounts that are managed to outperform the Bloomberg Commodity Index over the long term by employing long-only exposure to a diversified basket of commodities across the five major sectors of the commodity market: energy, industrial metals, precious metals, agriculture, and livestock.
 The strategy overweights the 10 commodities with the highest roll yield and underweights the 14 commodities with the lowest roll yield.
 Strategic Commodity The composite includes accounts that are managed to outperform the Bloomberg Commodity Total Return Index and seek to generate long term total return through typically investing at least 50% of its assets in a long only commodity index (or a combination of indices and/or baskets of commodities) and the remainder of its assets in a long-short commodity strategy.
 The long commodity positions are focused on commodities that have historically exhibited the highest degree of backwardation while the long-short strategy utilizes fundamental signals to determine its allocation.